g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 -   A\* search scores show near consistent results and the minimum Normal scores are closer to 1.

-    -   Except for (Maze 1, Trial 2) with a score of 660.43 (Normal score 5.67)
-        the scores are close to Normal.

 -   The Flood Fill scores show the for each maze, for each trial the score is consistent.